Goodness-of-fit test for count distributions with finite second moment: Simulation study

 \section{Simulation study}

-The performance of the proposed test has been assessed and compared to that of the chi-squared goodness-of-fit test by means of an extensive Monte Carlo simulation.
-Indeed, the chi-squared test is suitable for the very general hypothesis system \eqref{hsys} and, similarly to our proposal, it is based on a test statistic having known asymptotic distribution and not requiring intensive resampling methods.
+The performance of the proposed test has been assessed and compared to that of the chi-squared goodness-of-fit test, by means of an extensive Monte Carlo simulation, when the Geometric, Bell and Borel distributions are specified under the null hypothesis.
+The chi-squared test is suitable for the general hypothesis system and, similarly to our proposal, it is based on a test statistic having known asymptotic distribution and not requiring intensive resampling methods.
 It is worth noting that the comparison is also meaningful since both tests rely on distance-based statistics.
+Moreover, we compared the performance of the test with that of a recently introduced test based on bootstrap procedures and specifically tailored for the Geometric distribution (\citealt{jimenez2021test}).

 As to the chi-squared test, it is well-known that the asymptotic approximation is usually satisfactory if each expected frequency is large enough, with some authors suggesting the minimum value of $5$ and some others of $3$.
-Therefore, there is no way of avoiding the arbitrariness of grouping classes to compute the chi-squared statistic. \cite{gibbons2020nonparametric}.
+Therefore, there is no way of avoiding the arbitrariness of grouping classes to compute the chi-squared statistic (e.g., \citealt{gibbons2020nonparametric}).
 Moreover, the standard implementation considers the sample maximum and the sample minimum as extreme values for the test statistic computation and thanks to simulation studies it is well-known that this choice is not enough in order to capture a sufficient probability mass under $H_0$.
-Hence, to ensure a reliable approximation, an ad-hoc general version of the chi-squared test is implemented.
+Hence, to ensure a more reliable approximation, an ad-hoc general version of the chi-squared test is implemented.
 In particular, denoting by $\{C_1,\dots,C_k\}$ the set of classes to be considered, $C_1$ is the set of natural numbers smaller than the largest integer not greater than $\mu - 3\sqrt{\mu}$, $C_k$ is the set of natural numbers greater than the smallest integer not less than $\mu + 3\sqrt{\mu}$ and $\{C_2,\dots, C_{k-1}\}$ are the singletons not included in $C_1$ and $C_k$.
-Obviously expected frequencies are obtained by plugging the parameter estimates, also adopted in $Z_n$, in the null distribution.
-The simulation is implemented by using R \cite{Rcore}.
+Obviously, in order to implement the chi-squared test statistic, the classes ${\widehat C}_1,\ldots,{\widehat C}_k$ and the corresponding expected frequencies $e_1,\ldots,e_k$ are obtained by plugging the parameter estimates, also adopted in $Z_n$, in the null distribution.
+In particular, the chi-squared test statistic $Q_n$ is given by